 Finding Your Authentic Voice

-Do you struggle to show up authentically at work?
-Perhaps you feel like you need to shrink your personality.
-Or maybe you have taken on a “serious” or “business” persona.
-The truth is, being your authentic self and using your authentic voice will help you find career success.
+At times, we can all struggle to show up authentically at work.
+We often feel like we need to shrink our personalities.
+Or we take on a “serious” or “business” persona.
+The truth is, being our authentic selves and using our authentic voices will help us find career success.

 Our CEO and Founder, Jessica Chen, recently hosted a Soulcast Media | LIVE event on LinkedIn, where she interviewed Content Manager for LinkedIn Learning, Almeera Jiwa Pratt.
 They shared tips and personal stories about finding your authentic voice.